Vanguard Records

 Vanguard Recording Society is an American record label set up in 1950 by brothers Maynard and Seymour Solomon in New York City.
-It was a primarily classical label at its peak in the 1950s and 1960s, but also has a catalogue of recordings by a number of pivotal jazz, folk, and blues musicians.
+It was primarily a classical label during its peak in the 1950s and 1960s, but also has a catalogue of recordings by a number of pivotal jazz, folk, and blues musicians.
 The Bach Guild was a subsidiary label.

 The label was acquired by Concord Bicycle Music in April 2015.

 History

 The newly founded venture's first record was of J.S.
 Bach's 21st cantata, Ich hatte viel Bekümmernis, BWV 21 ("I had much grief"), with Jonathan Sternberg conducting the tenor Hugues Cuénod and other soloists, chorus and orchestra.
 "What speaks for the Solomons' steadfastness in their taste and their task", wrote a Billboard journalist in November 1966, "is that this record is still alive in the catalogue (SC-501).
 As Seymour says, it was a good performance, not easy to top.
 Of the whole Vanguard/Bach Guild catalogue, numbering about 480 issues, 30 are Bach records..."
 The label also recorded other baroque and earlier works, pieces from the English Madrigal School performed by the Deller Consort, Italian and French madrigal masterpieces, Elizabethan and Jacobean music, and Henry Purcell.

+In 1951, Vanguard's Art Director Jules Halfant hired Marxist music critic Sidney Finkelstein on the staff of the record label, where the latter worked until 1973, mostly writing liner notes on classical LPs.
+In the mid-1950s, Vanguard signed blacklisted performers Paul Robeson and the Weavers.
+It continued to issue folk music with newly signed artists Joan Baez, Hedy West, Eric Andersen, the Rooftop Singers, Buffy Sainte-Marie, Ian and Sylvia, and Mimi and Richard Fariña.
+Around this time, the company briefly ran a hi-fi division titled Vanguard Stereolab; the English band Stereolab took their name from it.

-In 1953, under the direction of John Hammond, the company began the Jazz Showcase series that concentrated on mainstream jazz, producing about two dozen recordings before it was closed in 1958.
+In 1953, under the direction of John Hammond, Vanguard began the Jazz Showcase series that concentrated on mainstream jazz, producing about two dozen recordings before it was closed in 1958.
 Recordings made at the Spirituals to Swing concerts in 1938 and 1939 were released by Vanguard in 1959.
 The company only intermittently pursued recording jazz after that.

-In the mid-1950s Vanguard signed blacklisted performers Paul Robeson and the Weavers.
-It continued to issue folk music with newly signed artists Joan Baez, Hedy West, the Rooftop Singers, Buffy Sainte-Marie, Ian and Sylvia, and Mimi and Richard Fariña.